Deploy a service

-Deploying a service with the Open Autonomy framework requires that you have an already available service configuration, which you could be a service created from scratch, fetched from the IPFS, or already registered in the on-chain protocol.
+Deploying a service with the Open Autonomy framework requires that you have a service configuration file available, which you could be a service created from scratch, fetched from the remote registry, or already registered in the on-chain protocol.

 What you will learn

-Before starting this guide, ensure that your machine satisfies the framework requirements and that you have followed the set up guide.
-As a result you should have a Pipenv workspace folder.
+You must ensure that your machine satisfies the framework requirements, you have set up the framework, and you have a local registry populated with some default components.
+As a result you should have a Pipenv workspace folder with an initialized local registry (./packages

 Local deployment